-42. In 1999, GECC provided a \$55 million line of credit to RedTag ("RedTag Line"), increasing GECC's aggregate potential financial exposure to Petters-related companies to \$105 Million.
+41. In 1999, GECC provided a \$55 million line of credit to RedTag ("RedTag Line"), increasing GECC's aggregate potential financial exposure to Petters-related companies to \$105 Million.

-- 43. GECC understood it was not making a loan to Petters Capital for general operations or working capital.
-Rather, the monies would fund a specific flip of Merchandise. - 44.
+- 42. GECC understood it was not making a loan to Petters Capital for general operations or working capital.
+Rather, the monies would fund a specific flip of Merchandise. - 43.
 GECC did not obtain income tax returns, periodic updated financial statements or operating data from Petters Capital and did not look for payment from Petters Capital's operations or earnings.
-In the event of default, GECC would seek payment from the collateral it financed ("Exit Plan").
+In the event of default, GECC would look for payment exclusively from the collateral it financed ("Exit Plan").
 The collateral consisted of the Merchandise, and once sold to a Retailer, the receivable owed by that Retailer to Petters Capital.
 GECC also received a personal guaranty from Petters and a pledge of the Petters Capital stock.

-3. GECC and Petters / Petters Capital Developed an Unusually Close and Special Relationship, and GECC Took Extraordinary Steps to Assist Petters Capital's Business letterhead praising Petters and Petters Capital, in their personal and business capacities
+3. GECC and Petters / Petters Capital Developed an Unusually Close and Special Relationship, and GECC Took Extraordinary Steps to Assist Petters Capital's Business

-- 45. Over time, GECC and Petters (and Petters Capital), developed an unusually close and special relationship, far closer than "arms-length." - 46.
-First, the parties had the Success Fee arrangement.
+44. Over time, GECC and Petters (and Petters Capital), developed an unusually close and special relationship, far closer than "arms-length."

+45. First, the parties had the Success Fee arrangement.

-47. Second, on January 4, 2000, GECC issued a Recommendation Letter on GECC's
+46. Second, on January 4, 2000, GECC issued a Recommendation Letter on GECC's letterhead praising Petters and Petters Capital, in their personal and business capacities